epfl-ada/ada-2023-project-klech/README.md

 LLMs are trained on extremely large corpuses of texts, most of the time written by humans over decades.
 This makes them able to generate human-like sentences and reply to questions in a sound way - but do they *think* about semantic maps like humans as well?
 More specifically, can an LLM emulate through behavior the same thinking underpinning human semantic maps?
 To answer this question, we will enlist ChatGPT as a participant in Wikispeedia and evaluate its performance across a subset of popular but meaningfully diverse origin-goal page pairs previously played by humans.
 Our analysis will first parse ChatGPT's decisions for human 'readability' - that is, we will employ BART embeddings, TF-IDF vectorization on page content, and auxiliary prompts to determine if we, as humans, can justify ChatGPT's chosen paths.
-Next, we will compare ChatGPT's paths to human paths, measuring levels of similarity in rounds-to-goal, 'zoom-in' / 'zoom-out', and rates of 'course correction', thereby quantifying ChatGPT's proximity to human strategization and ex-ante semantic mapping.
+Otherwise, we will compare ChatGPT's paths to human paths, measuring levels of similarity in rounds-to-goal, 'zoom-in' / 'zoom-out', and rates of 'course correction', thereby quantifying ChatGPT's proximity to human strategization and ex-ante semantic mapping.
-Finally, we will employ ChatGPT to evaluate semantic concept distances based on human-derived Wikispeedia semantic scores, quantifying its level of ex-post agreement with human semantic mappings.

 ## Research Questions

 In the context of Wikispeedia:
 - Does ChatGPT pursue page-paths that are sensical to human researchers?
-- Is the answer to the previous question robust across Wikispeedia games related to different semantic categories or of varying difficulty (as measured by average human rounds-to-goal)?
+- Is the previous quesetion's answer robust across different semantic categories?
 - How does ChatGPT's rounds-to-goal compare to human players?
 - Does ChatGPT employ the same 'zoom-out' to hub, 'zoom-in' to spoke Wikispeedia strategy as humans?
 - How often does ChatGPT 'backtrack' compared to humans?